jeffbecraft/VibeCoding_BaseballAnalysis/TEAM_LEAGUE_FILTERING.md

 ## Features

 ### 🏟️ Team Filtering
 Filter statistics to show only players from a specific MLB team.
+When filtering by team, **all players from that team** are included in the rankings (not limited to top 10 or 50).

 ### ⚾ League Filtering
 Filter statistics to show only players from the American League (AL) or National League (NL).
+When filtering by league, **all qualifying players from that league** are included in the rankings.

 ## Usage